zouppen/chernobyl/README.md

 to clean the environment and get as small dose of radioactivity as possible.
 You have to act fast but avoid near exposure to the sources.

-In addition having fun with this game you also learn how radio waves propagates.
+In addition having fun with this game you also learn how microwave radio signals propagate.

 ## Android application